bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 ```

 :bomb: I am aware this is a controversial setting since it **may** break
 **some** plugins.
-Note, after many years I have yet to experience any
+But, after many years I have yet to experience any
-deleterious effects with the plugins I use, whilst I thoroughly detested the
+deleterious effects with the plugins I use, whilst I thoroughly detest the
 need to enter `/g` with every `:substitute` command prior to that.
 Your mileage
 may vary.